perfectprice/perfectprice-docs/data-formats/custom.md

 \* Similar to the case with view\_counts being shared for varying option\_value, view\_count cannot be aggregated for attribute cart\_discount, because cart\_discount only shows up in purchase events.
 Hence, the view\_count applies to all those options equally.
 For such cases, repeat view\_count over multiple lines for each combintation.

-\* For promotional analysis using coupons, cart (coupon) discounts must be provided, if applied.
-Omitting this value is interpreted as having no promotions.
+\* For promotional analysis using coupons, catalog and/or cart (coupon) discounts must be provided, if applied.
+Omitting thse values are interpreted as having no promotions.

 ##### 3) Product Info